pirelaurent/cytographDB/public/docs/menuNodesSelectHide.md

 ### List

-Generates an HTML file with all tables, sorted alphabetically.
+Generates an HTML file with *all or selected* tables, sorted alphabetically.
-This applies to the current perimeter (selected nodes if any, all nodes otherwise).

 **All headers are sortable** by clicking on the header.